donovanglover/nix-config/README.md

 New Start is built on top of [Arch GNU/Linux](https://www.archlinux.org/) and consists of my [dotfiles](dotfiles/), [install scripts](install/), [help files](help/), and [custom software](src/).

-New start strives for simplicity, reproducability, and universaltiy.
-More specifically,

-**Simplicity.** It should be trivial to find and edit the things you're looking for; to get things done.
-Once mastered, the interface should not get in the way.
-Everything just works.

-**Reproducability.** It should be trivial to reproduce your previous environment from a fresh install.

-**Universality.** Interaction with the system should be consistent, using similar keybindings, fonts, and looks.
-Using the terminal as opposed to click-point windows allow for minimum configuration and maximum universality.

 ## Before You Begin

 These are some important things I believe any potential user of New Start should know.